-The county board must classify a parcel of tax-forfeited land as "conservation" or "nonconservation" before any other steps may be taken.
-The classification should take place within a reasonable time after the forfeiture (Minnesota Statute 282.01).
+If a parcel does not sell under M.S.
+282.005, the county board must classify a parcel of tax-forfeited land as "conservation" or "nonconservation" before any other steps may be taken in chapter 9.
+The classification should take place within a reasonable time after the forfeiture (M.S.
+282.01).